mickymacirl/CI-P2-Fruit/README.md

 ## Form Submit

-The Contact form was tested so that when a user clicks on submit, the act directs to the confirm.html web page with a success message.
+The Feedback form was tested so that when a user clicks on submit, the act directs to the confirm.html web page with a success message.

 Test Steps: